 For Henry’s 6th birthday we decided on a whim to throw him a party….and because he’s been obsessed with frogs since he was very small we decided to have a Frog Party.
 One of the deciding factors in having this party is that Ella (my 12 year old) eagerly accepted the position of co-hostess.
 When all was said and done I’d have to say she was pretty much THE hostess, because she took control and did the lion’s share of the planning, decorating, creating and hosting.
 She is an excellent party planner!
+She even thought of making sure we had photos to look back on, by suggesting we hire Exposure Photo Booths!
+I’ve been to loads of parties that have them and they’re a lot of fun, but unfortunately, we just didn’t have the room.
 Check out all of her cool ideas below, and keep them in mind for your own party planning…a frog party theme would be perfect for a birthday party OR a baby shower!

 Frog Party Fun: